troglobit/troglobit.github.io/_posts/2017-01-15-wolfenstein-3d-on-retropie.markdown

 <!-- more -->

-First, you need the original WAD files for the game.
+You need the original WAD files to play the game.
 It's really worth investing the money if you don't already have a copy.
-Mount the CD, or the CD image to `/mnt`, the files are located in:
+Mount the CD, or the CD image to `/mnt` on your Linux PC, the files are located in:

+    mkdir ~/wolf3d
-    /mnt/Install/data/WOLF3D/
+    cd /mnt/Install/data/WOLF3D/
+    cp *.WL6 ~/wolf3d/

-The `.wl6` files should be installed in `/usr/share/games/wolf3d/`, in *lower-case*.
+The `.wl6` files must be installed in `/usr/local/share/games/wolf3d/` on the Raspberry Pi, with names in *lower-case*.
 Use the following command to rename them from upper-case:

+    cd
-    rename 'y/A-Z/a-z/' *
+    rename 'y/A-Z/a-z/' wolf3d/*

 Second, download the game source from GitHub: